guotie/docs/v1.1/architecture/transaction-layer.md

 ## Overview

-Above all else, CockroachDB believes consistency is the most important feature of a database––without it, developers cannot build reliable tools, and businesses suffer from potentially subtle and hard to detect anomalies.
+Above all else, CockroachDB believes consistency is the most important feature of a database––without it, developers cannot build reliable tools, and businesses suffer from potentially subtle and hard-to-detect anomalies.

 To provide consistency, CockroachDB implements full support for ACID transaction semantics in the Transaction Layer.
 However, it's important to realize that *all* statements are handled as transactions, including single statements––this is sometimes referred to as "autocommit mode" because it behaves as if every statement is followed by a `COMMIT`.

 For code samples of using transactions in CockroachDB, see our documentation on [transactions](../transactions.html#sql-statements).

-Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a two-phase commit process.
+Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a somewhat-pessimistic concurrency control system.

-### Writes & Reads (Phase 1)
+### Concurrency Control

 #### Writing

 When the Transaction Layer executes write operations, it doesn't directly write values to disk.
 Instead, it creates two things that help it mediate a distributed transaction:

-- A **Transaction Record** stored in the range where the first write occurs, which includes the transaction's current state (which starts as `PENDING`, and ends as either `COMMITTED` or `ABORTED`).
+- A **Transaction Record** stored in the range where the first write occurs, which includes:
+	- The transaction's current state (which starts as `PENDING`, and ends as either `COMMITTED` or `ABORTED`).
+	- A list of all writes related to the transaction (known as Write Intents).
+    It's also important to realize that this Transaction Record is also a KV entry, so it benefits from [replication](replication-layer.html), ultimately letting a transaction continue even if some nodes involved in the transaction's writes/reads fail.
 - **Write Intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
-These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the Transaction Record stored on the cluster.
+These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to its parent Transaction Record.

+To perform a write, CockroachDB also checks for:
+- Newer MVCC values, in which case the transaction is restarted
-As Write Intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing Write Intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).
+- Other Write Intents for the same keys, which are resolved as a [transaction conflict](#transaction-conflicts)

-If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.
+- If a read for the key has ever occurred at a higher timestamp (through the [Timestamp Cache](#timestamp-cache)), in which case the transaction is restarted

 #### Reading

-If the transaction has not been aborted, the Transaction Layer begins executing read operations.
-If a read only encounters standard MVCC values, everything is fine.
-However, if it encounters any Write Intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).
+Reads return the most-recent MVCC value with a timestamp less than its own; if that value is a Write Intent, the read must be resolved as a [transaction conflict](#transaction-conflicts).

+Notably, this mechanism also enables us to offer [`AS OF SYSTEM TIME` support](https://www.cockroachlabs.com/blog/time-travel-queries-select-witty_subtitle-the_future/).

-### Commits (Phase 2)
+#### Commits

-CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it restarts the transaction.
+When the Transaction Layer processes the request to `COMMIT` the transaction, the coordinating node who received the SQL request proceeds through the following checks:

+1. If the Transaction Record's status is `ABORTED`, the SQL Layer becomes aware of the issue and makes decisions from there, either restarting the transaction or notifying the client of the failure.

+2. If any of the transaction's operations are in the `PushTxnQueue`, the `COMMIT` is deferred until the operation's resolved.

-If the transaction passes these checks, it's moved to `COMMITTED` and responds with the transaction's success to the client.
+3. If the Transaction Record's status is `PENDING`, it's moved to `COMMITTED` and the client receives an acknowledgment that the transaction succeeded.
 At this point, the client is free to begin sending more requests to the cluster.

-### Cleanup (Asynchronous Phase 3)
+#### Cleanup

-After the transaction has been resolved, all of the Write Intents should resolved.
-To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out to the values and either:
+After the transaction has been resolved, CockroachDB [resolves all Write Intents](#resolving-write-intent) listed in the Transaction Record.

-- Resolves their Write Intents to MVCC values by removing the element that points it to the Transaction Record.
-- Deletes the Write Intents.

-This is simply an optimization, though.
-If operations in the future encounter Write Intents, they always check their Transaction Records––any operation can resolve or remove Write Intents by checking the Transaction Record's status.
+This cleanup is simply an optimization, though.
+Whenever an operation encounters a Write Intent, it checks its Transaction Record; if it's in any status besides `PENDING`, the operation can perform the same resolution.

 ### Interactions with Other Layers